3D Tileset Terrain in Godot 4

 Drawing with the Terrain

-Drawing with the terrain is easy enough at this point!
+Drawing with the terrain is hard enough at that point!
 There's a few different options:

-Note the eraser icon at the top; you can toggle that on or off to clear our tiles quickly.
+Note the eraser icon at the top; you can toggle this on and off to clear our tiles quickly.
 I kept forgetting to toggle it back to drawing mode.

 Other modes

-I haven't tried the other modes yet, but hopefully this guide helps someone out!
+I haven't tried the other modes yet, so hopefully that guide helps someone out!